iambhagat92/calcuforme/SOCIAL_MEDIA_TEMPLATES.md

 ## 📝 Response Templates

 ### Positive Feedback
 "Thank you so much!
-We're glad you find CalcuForMe helpful.
+We're glad you find Calculate For Me helpful.
 Don't forget to bookmark us for easy access! 🙏"

 ### Feature Request
 "Great suggestion!
 We're always looking to add useful calculators.
 We'll add this to our development list!"